-It has been little over a year since WannaCry wreaked havoc on the internet in May 2017.
-One of the organizations that were heavily affected by this malware attack was the National Health Service (NHS), UK.
+It has been a little over a year since WannaCry wreaked havoc on the internet in May 2017.
+One of the organizations that was heavily affected by this malware attack was the National Health Service (NHS), UK.
 Last week, the NHS came out with a report that pinned the total cost of the damage and subsequent IT expenses at £92 million ($120 million).

 Cyber attacks have become a regular affair across the world, but what stood out in this case, was the scale of the attack.
 WannaCry infected 200,000 computers by locking out users and displaying a demand for a Bitcoin ransom.
 The virus also caused over 19,000 appointments to be cancelled over a period of one week as it spread across 45 NHS organizations including 37 trusts, affecting a total of 603 primary care centers.

 WannaCry infected personal computers by exploiting the Windows implementation of the Server Message Block (SMB) protocol.
 Ironically, this vulnerability was reported to be first discovered by the U.S. National Security Agency, who developed a code called EternalBlue to exploit it.
 Unfortunately, this code was stolen and used by hackers to create WannaCry.